sehnryr/secure-coding-project/README.md

 > document the potential bugs and describe the current way how the application
 > protects it’s database from SQL injection attacks.

+Since the application is running on a local server, online tools cannot be used to scan the application.
+However, the SQL injection vulnerability has been analyzed using the OWASP ZAP tool in Module 1.

+To protect the database from SQL injection attacks, SQLAlchemy's ORM is used to interact with the database.
+This layer of abstraction ensures that the user input is sanitized and the queries are safe from SQL injection attacks.

 ### Module 5 (15 points)

 > Implement an example of serialization (if it does not exist in your